 - Immunity: Protection from an infectious disease.
 If you are immune to a disease, you can be exposed to it without becoming infected.

-- Vaccine: A product that stimulates a person’s immune system to produce immunity to a specific disease, protecting the person from that disease.
-Vaccines are usually administered through needle injections, but can also be administered by mouth or sprayed into the nose.
+- Vaccine: A preparation that is used to stimulate the body’s immune response against diseases.
+Vaccines are usually administered through needle injections, but some can be administered by mouth or sprayed into the nose.

-- Vaccination: The act of introducing a vaccine into the body to produce immunity to a specific disease.
+- Vaccination: The act of introducing a vaccine into the body to produce protection from a specific disease.

 - Immunization: A process by which a person becomes protected against a disease through vaccination.
 This term is often used interchangeably with vaccination or inoculation.

 The United States (U.S.) long-standing vaccine safety program closely and constantly monitors the safety of vaccines.
-A critical part of the program, the Center for Disease Control and Prevention's (CDC) Immunization Safety Office, identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
+The Center for Disease Control and Prevention's (CDC) Immunization Safety Office identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
 Data show that the current U.S. vaccine supply is the safest in history.
 Click here to learn more information on vaccine safety from the CDC.

 Immunization of children for selected diseases is required for school and day care entry in accordance with New Hampshire Statutes.
 Children should continue to receive immunizations during the COVID-19 pandemic.
 Parents and caretakers should work with their healthcare provider to make sure their children are able to stay up to date on routine immunizations.
 Learn more about the requirements for New Hampshire school and preschool immunizations.
 A parent or legal guardian must accompany minors.
 If you do not have a healthcare provider, are uninsured, or are unable to secure an appointment, please call us at 603-589-4500, option #2.
 Please provide previous immunization records prior to your child's scheduled appointment.